 I was appalled to find that actual suicides had occurred during drug trials and were written up in tabular form along with (fewer) suicides on placebo.
 It seemed possible that depression leads to suicide and the drugs were simply ineffective.
 But suicides on placebo ‘washout’ shouldn’t be counted as placebo suicides and the fact remains that more suicides happen on the drugs than on placebo.
 This is much worse than ineffective, this is a problem masquerading as a solution.

-This is a problem masquerading as a solution.
+A problem masquerading as a solution

 Putting aside the suicides, is it possible that a lot of people benefit considerably from the drugs?
 I felt that this must be the case and that doctors must see a lot of people who feel much better for the treatment.
 It was at this point that I read Irving Kirsch’s book ‘The Emperor’s New Drugs” and had the surprisingly large placebo effect in mental illness confirmed.
 This explains how people could genuinely improve on placebo or equally well on a drug that had no therapeutic benefit.
 Once we factor in the effluxion of time, possible altered circumstances, the fact that a doctor has been consulted, positive reinforcement by the doctor, plus an expectation of cure or improvement by the patient, it becomes impossible to discern the contribution, if any of an active drug.
 Nevertheless, the combined effect of all these things looks like ‘the drugs work’.